-As with treatment of first relapse, effective combination regimens for subsequent relapse are usually selected from the three major classes of drugs:
+As with treatment of first relapse, effective combination regimens for late relapse are usually selected from the three major classes of drugs:

 - proteasome inhibitors (PIs),